Interstate 25 in New Mexico

 Interstate 25 (I-25) in the US state of New Mexico follows the north–south corridor through Albuquerque and Santa Fe.
-It replaced U.S. Route 85 (US 85), which is no longer signed, but still exists in route logs sharing the I-25 alignment.
+It replaced U.S. Route 85 (US 85), which is no longer signed, but still exists in route logs sharing most of the I-25 alignment.
 I-25 starts in New Mexico at an interchange with I-10 in Las Cruces and extends roughly 460 mi before reaching Colorado.
 I-25 passes through principally rural land through central New Mexico and passes through or near the cities of Las Cruces, Truth or Consequences, Socorro, Belen, Albuquerque, Santa Fe, Las Vegas, and Raton.

 Route description

 I-25 begins at I-10's exit 144 in Las Cruces (elevation 4000 ft), just south of the New Mexico State University (NMSU) campus.
 I-25 is concurrent with US 85 at this point, and carries US 85 concurrently for the remainder of its run in New Mexico, save for a 4 mi through Las Vegas where unsigned US 85 follows Interstate 25 Business (I-25 Bus., Business Loop 15) through the town.
 Immediately, the Interstate passes east of the NMSU campus, and the next three exits provide access to the city.
 The first exit is University Avenue, which provides access to NMSU.
 The final exit in Las Cruces is US 70.
 Upon exiting the city, the speed limit increases by 10 mph to 75 mph.
 Before I-25 reaches Truth or Consequences and just south of Elephant Butte Reservoir State Park, it crosses over to the west side of the Rio Grande.
 From Las Cruces to Santa Fe I-25 follows the route of El Camino Real de Tierra Adentro.

 South of Albuquerque near Socorro, it passes through the Bosque del Apache National Wildlife Refuge.
 As I-25 nears Albuquerque, it has interchanges with roads such as US 380 and a concurrency with US 60.
 State Road 6 (NM 6), the original US 66, meets up with I-25 in Los Lunas.
 Just to the south of Albuquerque, I-25 enters Isleta Pueblo where it crosses back to the east side of the Rio Grande.